vincekurtz/vincekurtz.github.io/_projects/approximate_simulation.md

 [All models are wrong, but some models are useful](https://en.wikipedia.org/wiki/All_models_are_wrong).
 In many robotics applications, rigid-body dynamics are the model of choice.
-Rigid-body dynamics are fairly accurate for robots like quadrupeds, humanoids, and manipulators, but they are often too complicated to be useful.
+Rigid-body models are fairly accurate for robots like quadrupeds, humanoids, and manipulators, but they are often too complicated to be useful.

-Often roboticists use even simpler models to design controllers, especially for legged locomotion.
+This leads roboticists use simpler models to design controllers, especially for legged locomotion.

 <div class="row">